-- Created and launched a Greater Boston Patent Pro Bono Program as collaborative effort between Boston Patent Law Association and the Volunteer Lawyers for the Arts.
+- Created and launched a Greater Boston Patent Pro Bono Program as collaborative effort between Boston Intellectual Property Law Association and the Volunteer Lawyers for the Arts.

 - Collaborated with the MA ACLU on investigation into potential First Amendment violation.

 - Greater Boston Legal Services, Board Member and Member of Executive Committee